Notes on Flask

 Patterns: AJAX with jQuery

-- The url_for()method handles your application moving to a different path; in ascripttag, set the root asrequest.script_root|tojson|safe.
+url_for()method handles your application moving to a different path; in ascripttag, set the root asrequest.script_root|tojson|safe. - The

-- The scripttag is declared CDATA and so there must not be</inside; thetojsonfilter will escape slashes for you in this context.
+scripttag is declared CDATA and so there must not be</inside; thetojsonfilter will escape slashes for you in this context.

 Patterns: Custom error pages